wintifrosch/CIP-draft-Open-Cardano-Wallet-Nickname/README.md

 Wallet addresses are not made for humans - they were never meant for humans, but there is no alternative as of yet.
 This CIP is intended to remedy this shortcoming.

+Since addresses have no semantic, it's hard to distinguish two adresses or to ensure that any address points to the intended wallet.
+It would be helpful if humans could use a nickname instead - a nickname that is already established and can be associated with the owner of the wallet, a
+Any application implementing an interface to cardano wallets shall accept nicknames instead of
 A standard should be established to translate wallet addresses into arbitrary strings and vice versa, similar to how IP addresses can be translated into domain names.
 It should be possible to use easily remembered words / strings instead of the native addresses of a Cardano wallet.
 It should be possible to assign already established strings to a wallet address. (e.g. a mail address, a mobile number or Twitter addresses).

 A good solution as _an integral part of the Cadrano Blockchain_ brings a competitive advantage and helps to improve adoption rate.